- 3-3/4 cups all-purpose flour

 - 1 Nellie’s Free Range Egg, lightly beaten

 - Coarse sugar

-- In a large saucepan, combine the sugar, water, cornstarch and lemon juice until smooth.
+- In a large saucepan, combine sugar, water, cornstarch and lemon juice until smooth.
 Add cherries.
-Bring to a boil; cook and stir for 1 minute or until thickened.
+Bring to a boil; cook and stir 1 minute or until thickened.
+Remove from heat.
 Stir in extract.
 Set aside to cool.

-- On a lightly floured surface, roll one portion of dough to 1/8-in. thickness.
+- Preheat oven to 400°.
+On a lightly floured surface, roll one portion of dough to 1/8-in. thickness.
 Cut out 12 hearts with a floured 4-in. heart-shaped cookie cutter.
 Transfer half of the hearts to a parchment-lined baking sheet.
 Using a floured 3/4-in. heart-shaped cookie cutter, cut out small hearts from the remaining hearts.
 (Discard small hearts or reserve for another use.)

 - Spoon 2 tablespoons cherry mixture onto the center of each solid heart.
 Brush edges of pastry with egg.
 Top with cutout hearts; press edges with a fork to seal.
 Brush tops with egg; sprinkle with coarse sugar.

-- Bake at 400° for 15-20 minutes or until crust is golden brown and filling is bubbly.
+- Bake 15-20 minutes or until crust is golden brown and filling is bubbly.
 While tarts are baking, repeat with remaining dough and filling.

-- Let pies stand for 5 minutes before removing to wire racks.
+- Let pies stand 5 minutes before removing to wire racks.
 Serve warm.
 Yield: 1 dozen.